 Sang Baum (Solomon) Kang

-Prior to starting his Ph.D., Dr. Kang worked for nine years in the energy sector doing financial modeling and analysis for commodity traders and risk managers; he assumed managerial positions in his private sector experience.
-He is also a Financial Risk Manager (FRM) certified by Global Association of Risk Professionals (GARP).
+Prior to starting his Ph.D., Professor Kang worked for nine years in the energy sector doing financial modeling and analysis for commodity traders, risk managers, accountants, regulators, and senior management of Berkshire Hathaway Energy; he assumed managerial positions including Director of Structuring and Pricing at PacifiCorp Energy, a subsidiary of Berkshire Hathaway Energy.